 2009 Super Bowl: Pittsburgh 27, Arizona 23

-Most Fortunate Moment: While Steelers defender James Harrison returned an interception 100 yards for a touchdown, he got unintentional help from Cardinal Antrel Rolle who – stepping onto the edge of the field for a closer look – bumped into receiver Larry Fitzgerald, preventing Fitzgerald from making the tackle in time.
-(Keep an eye on number 11 running along the sideline in this clip.)
+Most Fortunate Moment: While Steelers defender and new Patriot James Harrison returned an interception 100 yards for a touchdown, he got an accidental block from Cardinal Antrel Rolle who – stepping onto the edge of the field for a closer look – bumped into receiver Larry Fitzgerald, preventing Fitzgerald from making the tackle in time.
+(Keep an eye on Rolle (21) as Fitzgerald (11) runs along the sideline in this clip.)

 Honorable Mention: Roethlisberger bounced back from a concussion suffered during the final week of the regular season to beat the Chargers in the divisional round (um, maybe “bounced back” is the wrong phrase to use when discussing concussions); in the AFC Championship, the QB fumbled twice but lost neither in a 24-19 win over the Jets.